 - End screens: End screens are another way you can link viewers to other YouTube content.
 Consider adding a “Subscribe” end screen element to encourage subscriptions to your channel or external channels of your choosing.

-- Video activity: Reply to comments on your videos and share your videos on social media to show YouTube that your videos are engaging.
+- Video activity: Reply to comments on your videos, and share your videos on social media to show YouTube that your videos are engaging.

 - Visibility: Only public videos influence your channel rankings.
 Unlisted videos, however, may still show up in search results if they’ve been shared.

-- Channel art: Like video thumbnails, your header image should be colorful, include expressive faces/engaging content and use large text if words are absolutely necessary.
+- Channel art: Like video thumbnails, your header image should be colorful, include expressive faces (engaging content) and use large text if words are absolutely necessary.

 - Icon: A brand logo or individual headshot are both great options, depending on the channel.

-- Featured channels: You can use this space to accomplish a lot, including …
+- Featured channels: You can use this space to accomplish a lot, including the following.

-- Community: Supplement your regular posting schedule with regular posts in your Community tab.
+- Community: Supplement your regular posting schedule with posts in your Community tab.
 Promote your most recent videos, share behind-the-scenes content and treat this tab like a Facebook newsfeed.

-Just like blogs, YouTube videos should be optimized for popular keywords.
-Before creating a video, determine your video’s topic based on keyword research.
-You can conduct YouTube keyword research in a variety of ways, including:
+Before creating a video, determine the topic’s value based on keyword research.
+You can conduct YouTube keyword research in a variety of ways, including these:

-- Typing a search query in the YouTube search bar.
+- Type a search query in the YouTube search bar.
 Doing so will provide a list of suggested search terms based on what you’ve typed out so far.
 This is a great method for finding long-tail keywords.

 - Understand what your competitors are ranking for.
 Identify the most popular videos on your competitors’ channels.
 Do you have any content that also ranks for that keyword?
 How can you improve your videos to make them better than your competitors’?